ycheng14799/PaperUtility/README.md

 The following is a parallel coordinates plot of our results:
 ![Parallel Coordinates Plot](https://raw.githubusercontent.com/ycheng14799/PaperUtility/master/ParallelCoordinatesPlot.png)
 The plot shows the Bradley-Terry-Luce scale values of the products for each attribute.
+All values are shifted so the lowest BTL score is at zero.
+We decided not to normalize the values as the distance between each score is indicative of how much more one product was preferred over another.
+For instance, books received an absurdly high shifted score of approximately 8 in durability because it was highly preferred over the other products.
+Aside from one user comparison, all other user comparisons marked books as more preferable in durability than any other product.

 We also generated a radar graph for each product.
 Here is an example:
 ![Radar Chart](https://raw.githubusercontent.com/ycheng14799/PaperUtility/master/Semi-structuredRadarExample.png) Please check the whole radar graph pics in the folder.